emdgroup-liquid/liquid/src/liquid/components/ld-heading/readme.md

 # Heading

-Headings are used as an introduction into a topic and for visual differentiation between content blocks.
-Headlines require hierarchies and a placement conform with these.
+Headings are used as an introduction into a topic or a content section and for visual and semantic differentiation between content blocks.

+> **Note**: A common navigation technique for users of screen reading software is jumping from heading to heading to quickly determine the content of the page.
+Because of this, it is important to not skip one or more heading levels.
+Doing so may create confusion, as the person navigating this way may be left wondering where the missing heading is.
+>
+> If you really must place headings in a way that they are visually not following a semantic hirarchicy, use the `visual-level` property for visually styling the heading according to the design given, while still applying correct semantical heading levels using the `level` prop.

 ---